Murder of Fernando Báez Sosa: Criminal procedure and trial

-Upon being detained by the police, the wrongdoers refused to speak at the Villa Gesell prosecutor's office.
+Upon being detained by the police, the suspects declined to speak at the Villa Gesell prosecutor's office.
 Five of them were then moved to neighboring Pinamar, while the rest remained at Gesell.
 The prosecutor's office gathered evidence from security cameras, witnesses, and the group's rented apartment, where the blood-stained clothes were found.
-The transgressors' cellphones were also confiscated and sent to Mar del Plata for analysis, which led to the direct video recordings for the beating.
+The suspects' cellphones were also confiscated and sent to Mar del Plata for analysis, which led to the direct video recordings for the beating.

 Báez Sosa's autopsy found he had succumbed to neurogenic shock, leading to internal bleeding from multiple hits.
 This made it difficult for the prosecutor's office to pinpoint whose specific hit provoked Báez Sosa's death.

 Although the prosecutor's office initially pondered accusing the men of "group murder", as it was impossible to determine who delivered the final blow that killed Báez Sosa, the group was finally accused of "qualified premeditated homicide", the maximum sentence for which is life imprisonment.
 (Note: "Life imprisonment" (prisión perpetua) can be shorted to a minimum duration of 35 years according to the Argentine Criminal Code, but only if the person was not found guilty of homicide or certain other offences laid out in article 14.)
 Two of them, Thomsen and Ciro Pertossi, were pointed out as co-perpetrators of the crime, while the remaining eight were accused of being "necessary participants".
 At that point, all ten were moved to Dolores Penitentiary.

 On 10 February 2020, prosecutor Verónica Zamboni requested eight out of the ten men (Thomsen, Ciro Pertossi, Lucas Pertossi, Luciano Pertossi, Benicelli, Cinalli, Comelli and Viollaz) be held on remand, and asked for Milanesi (who had not been named by any witnesses during lineup) and Guarino (who had not taken part in the attack) to be released provisionally due to lack of evidence against them; they remained implicated in the trial on other charges until 7 April 2021, when all charges were dropped.

 The trial against Thomsen, Ciro Pertossi, Lucas Pertossi, Luciano Pertossi, Benicelli, Cinalli, Comelli and Viollaz began on 2 January 2023 at the Tribunal Criminal N°1 de Dolores.
 Báez Sosa's parents were represented pro bono by celebrity lawyer Fernando Burlando.
 130 witnesses were expected to testify.
 Initially expected for 31 January 2023, the verdict was announced on 6 February 2023.